ReflectionHLE/ReflectionHLE/README.md

 - Development files for SDL 2.0 are required, as well as GNU make and the GNU Compiler Collection's C compiler (i.e. gcc).
 In practice, at the moment only SDL 2.0 dev files, "make" and "gcc" are probably required.
-If nothing goes wrong, a single "make" command should build seven executables, one for each original supported version of Keen Dreams for DOS, two more for Catacomb 3-D and another one for The Catacomb Abyss. "make clean" removes any generated object or executable file, assuming the *exact* same arguments have been passed to "make" as before, with the exception of the "clean" argument.
+If nothing goes wrong, a single "make" command should build various executables, each of them being a replacement for a different version of a game as released for DOS.
+"make clean" removes any generated object or executable file, assuming the *exact* same arguments have been passed to "make" as before, with the exception of the "clean" argument.
-- It is possible to build just one executable of Keen Dreams by going through a specific Makefile in the "src/kdreams" subtree, e.g., "make -f Makefile.cga".
+- It is possible to build just the Keen Dreams executables by typing "make" while in the "src/kdreams" subtree.
+To build just one executable, you can use a specific Makefile in this subtree, e.g., "make -f Makefile.cga".
-- Similarly, to build just Catacomb 3-D, you can type "make" while in the "src/id91_11/cat3d" subtree (or pick a specific version as for Keen Dreams).
+- Similarly, to build just Catacomb 3-D, you can type "make" while in the "src/id91_11/cat_all/cat3d" subtree (or pick a specific version again).
-For The Catacomb Abyss it is "src/id91_11/catabyss".
+For The Catacomb Abyss it is "src/id91_11/cat_all/catabyss", and there are two more such subdirectories for The Catacomb Armageddon and Apocalypse.
 - MinGW can be used as well (tested on Linux).
 If you try to cross-compile then you may wish to set PLATFORM=WINDOWS and BINPREFIX accordingly.

 ---------
 Changelog
 ---------

+Dec 20, 2014 (v0.9.12):
+- Complete support for the Catacomb Adventure Series has been integrated.
+In addition to version 1.13 of The Catacomb Abyss (Shareware release), there is support for Abyss v1.24, Armageddon v1.02 and Apocalypse v1.01.
+- It shall be noted that while it's possible to save and load games for The Catacomb Armageddon/Apocalypse, most chances are they won't be compatible with any of the original DOS executables.
+A new, hidden farptrsegoffset setting can be added to the cfg file in order to make this somewhat more feasible, although there's no guarantee it'll always work with the same value, given the structure of the saved games (doesn't apply to Abyss).
+- For another note, if the cheat code letting one cycle through ceiling/sky colors is used while there is flashing (a lightning), this can lead to so-called "undefined behaviors".
+It may look like there's no harm, but a crash and/or other unexpected side-effects may occur.
+- It turns out VSync was still enabled in the preceding release (v0.9.6) by default for The Catacomb Abyss (and Catacomb 3-D), as well as Keen Dreams with CGA graphics.
+Now, though, some adjustments were made in regards to timing, so Skull 'n' Bones from Catacomb 3-D can be played back at a rate closer to the original while VSync is toggled on, and not just while it's off.
+Furthermore, VSync is again toggled on by default for all supported games, with the exception of the CGA release of Keen Dreams (where it's off by default).

 Nov 30, 2014 (v0.9.6):
 - Support for Catacomb 3-D (The Descent) is now in.
 This includes support for